 In addition to reducing the burden on your staff, you can expect to see benefits in other areas as well.
-In one report, 64% of early adopters of patient engagement software saw increased collections.
+In one report, 64% of early adopters of hybrid healthcare patient engagement software saw increased collections.
 Twenty-seven percent saw reduced AR days.

-With a fully remote or hybrid system, organizations can recruit staff from anywhere, helping to reduce stress and workload on current staff.
+With a fully remote or hybrid healthcare system, organizations can recruit staff from anywhere, helping to reduce stress and workload on current staff.

 Providers and medical staff who prefer to work some days at home can benefit from a greater work-life balance.
 Due to convenient automation, fewer staff are needed to conduct virtual visits, and the visits are often faster than in-person appointments.
 With single-screen/multi-screen workflows, documentation can occur during the visit, saving more time.